IdahoEv/prez-tdd-in-elixir/README.markdown

 ## Presentation slideshow

 Presentation is this repository, using Spectacle.
-To run the slides from thi:
+To run the slides from this directory:

 ```
 $> npm install
 $> npm start
 ```

+Open browser to localhost:3000